-Read the divided verge ring at the index of the ocular sight-vane.
+Read the graduated verge ring of the compass at the index of the ocular sight-vane.
 The scale ring is marked all-round.
-If semicircular bearings are required subtract 360° from the all-round value for objects port side of the vessel.
+If semi-circuar bearings are required subtract 360° from the all-round value for objects port side of the vessel.
 The starboard bearings remain unchanged.